SenTzu01/pimatic-telegram/README.md

 Rule examples:

- -'send telegram KingOfMyCastle "ALERT!
+- 'send telegram KingOfMyCastle "ALERT!
 Pimatic detected movement in room: $room while nobody is home!
 You may want to check if someone is unexpectely making you a cup of tea"'
 - 'send video telegram to KingOfMyCastle QueenofMyCastle "/home/pi/front_door_camera.mp4"'
 - 'when telegram received "turn off heating" then set temp of Thermostat to 15'